dtkettler/factchecker/README.md

 Alternatively there is a web interface.
 To start it just run "flask run" from this project's directory and go to the URL indicated.
 There you can see past queries displayed or click on "Ask" at the top to get to a web form to ask a new query.

+## Demo ##

+If you just want to try it out, there is a version running on Google Cloud Run at https://factcheck-6a6mispc7a-uc.a.run.app/